spiritsree/EnvSetup/Docs/tmux_cheatsheet.md

 These are the Key binding used in my TMUX profile.

+`C-a` is the prefix key which I am using for ease of use.
+You need to press `C-a` and then release before pressing the following key to get the action.

 | **Key**       | **Action**    |
 | ------------- |:-------------:|
 | **C-a** | send-prefix |